 With the widespread advances of COVID-19, companies and organizations around the world have been thrust into working remotely.
 Team leaders understand this is necessary for the well-being of their employees, as well as to stop the spread of the novel coronavirus....

-Featured e-book etc.
+Resources - Featured e-book

 Let’s face it: the way we live, play, and work changes every day.
 As new technologies emerge, we constantly find more efficient and innovative ways of approaching our daily duties.
 Geographically dispersed teams, aided by virtual technologies, can now work together more easily and quickly than ever, and far more inexpensively.
-Unfortunately, figuring out where to start with virtual teams can be daunting — but given the right tools, training, and support, all virtual teams can work cohesively as a motivated, focused, and engaged community of individuals.
+Unfortunately, figuring out where to start with virtual teams can be daunting — but given the right tools, training, and resources, all virtual teams can work cohesively as a motivated, focused, and engaged community of individuals.

-In this book you’ll be led by Claire Sookman, president of Virtual Team Builders, as she shares her years of research and experience to provide you with the guidance needed to lead your virtual team effectively and efficiently.
+In this book you’ll be led by Claire Sookman, president of Virtual Team Builders, as she shares her years of research and experience to provide you with the resources needed to lead your virtual team effectively and efficiently.
 This book outlines strategies for managing virtual teams, broken down into

-• Virtual Leadership
+- Virtual Leadership

-• Virtual Meetings
+- Virtual Meetings

-• Effective Communication Without Non-Verbal Cues
+- Effective Communication Without Non-Verbal Cues

-• Local Audience Focus
+- Local Audience Focus

-• Technology failure
+- Technology failure

-• Virtual Online Training
+- Virtual Online Training